kmendell/thinpi/README.md

 ## ThinPi Usage

-Upon first boot of the Pi you will be greeted with a custom rasbian desktop.
+Upon the first boot of the Pi you will be prompted by a custom LXDE Desktop

-Use the Start menu in the top left to select your option under the Thin Pi Category
+The start menu in the top left holds all functtions you will need to use thin pi

-Too add your server Opened the Thin Pi Configurator : Start > Thin Pi > Thin Pi Configuration and enter the IP address and Display names in the correct boxes and click add!

-Removing Servers this way does not quite work yet, but we are working on that as well

-The Main user of the OS is "thinpi" with password of tppassword.

-**Note: we are working on building a integrated "sudo" or admin system ourselves**

-Currently there is no key combos coded in that allow you to "disconnect" from the server once connected.
-However Ctl+Alt+Enter will get you out of fullscreen mode of the RDP connection
+Under ThinPi > Connect Manager - This is where you will go to connect to the servers you have added in the config files

+Under ThinPi > Config Manager - This is where youll go to add or remove servers to the config file that the Connect Manager will read from

+There are also options for a Terminal and File Manager (In most cases these will only be used by the admin)

+Custom Commands included in this distro are:

+editmenu - This will open up the Start Menu Editor to edit the menu items shown to the user

+showconfig - This will open the file manager to the config directory if you need to maually edit or remove servers or devices from the config file

+thinpi-cli - Admin Console for system commands **This needs to be ran as sudo**

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Email: getthinpi@gmail.com to join the team and discuss ceertain changes or improvements

 ## License
 [GNU](https://choosealicense.com/licenses/gpl-3.0/)